Did you know there’s a place in Mexico, so popular for dental work that it’s actually acquired the nickname Molar City?

 Similarly, Molar City is one of the few dental tourism locations where it’s possible to get orthodontic work.
 The need for regular checkups usually prevents people from traveling too far for braces, but the border crossing can be worth it when there are thousands of dollars at stake.

-Even if you live further afield and need to drive for a few hours to reach the border, the potential savings on your dental work might just be worth it.
-And you might not even need to drive yourself – some clinics offer transport for patients as far away as Phoenix, nearly 200 miles away.
+Even if you live farther away and need to drive for a few hours to reach the border, the potential savings on your dental work might just be worth it.
+And you might not even need to drive yourself, some clinics offer transport for patients as far away as Phoenix, nearly 200 miles away.

-For those just looking to save money on dental implants and other dental work, the numbers speak for themselves.
+For those just looking to save money in Los Algodones on dental implants and other dental work, the numbers speak for themselves.
 Here are some approximate Los Algodones dentist prices to give you an idea of how much you could save:

 |Treatment||Approx US price||Approx Los Algodones price|